WorkingClassKid/PzPy_Discord/README.md

 You are welcome to [log](https://github.com/buttsbucket/zomboi_bot/issues) any issues, questions, or feature suggestions you have

 ## Features
+- Multilingual (only bot messages sent to Discord are currently translatable)
+  - Currently available in: french and english
+  - Feel free to provide your translated files!
 - Mirror in-game chat messages to discord channel using linked discord name/avatar
 - Notifications for logins, disconnects, deaths and perk changes
 - Presence shows number of players currently online